Aragami-delp/PlateUpModTemplate/README.md

 ``--guid`` is you guid, preferbly in reverse domain notation  e.g: ``AuthorName.PlateUp.ModName`` ``--param:author`` is the name of the mod creater (your name)  e.g: ``YourName`` ``--plateupgamedirectory`` is the full path to the game (where the PlateUp.exe is located at)  e.g: ``"C:\Program Files (x86)\Steam\SteamLibrary\steamapps\common\PlateUp\PlateUp"`` WITHOUT a trailing backslash

+After installing you can open the ``YourModName.csproj`` using your prefered IDE (like Visual Studio)